vtex-apps/adyen-platforms/docs/README.md

 The Sellers tab in the Adyen for Platforms menu in your VTEX admin will display all Seller accounts in your VTEX marketplace.
 - Users can `Create Adyen Account` for specific sellers
-  1. Enter an unused Adyen Account Holder Code
+  1. Enter a unique Adyen Account Holder Code (this can be the seller account name within VTEX or another string of your choosing)
-      - Note: To See Used Adyen Account Holder Code
+      - Note: To view any Adyen Account Holder Codes that are already in use:
         - Ensure you're on Adyen's `Merchant` account in Adyen's website
         - Under the `Platform` tab, select `Sub-merchants`
   2. Enter the Country, Entity Type, Business Name, and Business Email